snim2/vcs-bash-prompt/README.md

 fi
 ```

-In the following screenshot you can see my custom prompt when I work on `JugEvents3` with hg and when I work on `SemVer` with git:
+In the following screenshot you can see my custom prompt when I work on `tokenring` with git:

 ![Screenshot](/screenshot.png)